cedricwalter/cedricwalter.github.io/_posts/2009-09-05-maven-project-filtering.md

 ### Tell Maven what to filter

 In order to use filters you must specify a resource directory and set filtering to true.
 The remaining elements are not required.
 Activate filtering for all files found in /src/main/resources.
-All files which contains the denotation ${some.property.name} will be replaced by the building property value defined in &lt;properties&gt;&lt;/properties&gt;
+All files which contains the denotation ${some.property.name} will be replaced by the building property value defined in <properties></properties>

 Warning: Do not filter files with binary content like images, PDF, ZIP, GIF, JPG: This will most likely result in corrupt output.
 If you have both text files and binary files as resources, you need to declare two mutually exclusive resource sets.

 Notes

-- Resources filtering definition has to be place between &lt;build&gt; and &lt;/build&gt; , If you have a [Maven](http://maven.apache.org/) project and a parent pom, it may belong to that particular pom.xml in order to avoid redundant definitions in all child pom.
+- Resources filtering definition has to be place between <build> and </build> , If you have a [Maven](http://maven.apache.org/) project and a parent pom, it may belong to that particular pom.xml in order to avoid redundant definitions in all child pom.
 - if you want to filter all \*.xxx files at any level in directory hierarchy you need both \*.xxx (current level) and \*\*/\*.xxx (any level deeper)
 - The first resource set defines the files to be filtered and the other resource set defines the files to copy unaltered as illustrated below: